-One handy technique I learned at Microsoft was the Rude Q&A. A Rude Q&A is a list of questions you don’t want to hear about whatever it is you’re working on, but that you force yourself to think about anyway.
+One handy technique I learned at Microsoft was the Rude Q&A. A Rude Q&A is a list of questions you really don’t want to hear about whatever it is you’re working on, but that you force yourself to think about anyway.
 At worst you’ll be more prepared for difficult interviews about your work, and at best you’ll discover ways to improve the thing that you’ve made.

 Why do this?

-- Preparation.
+- Helps you prepare for criticism.
 If you do hear a tough question you want to be ready.
 A RQA runs you through the unpleasant things you might hear, and increases the odds you’ll handle that situation well.
 A good RQA raises confidence in tough meetings or presentations.

 - Revision.
-If you have lots of good RQA questions, but don’t have good answers, it’s a red flag that your plan / design / pitch needs more work.
+If you have lots of good RQA questions, but don’t have good answers, it’s a red flag that your plan, design, or pitch needs more work.

 How to create a RQA

 - Ask friends who you know love to give tough feedback for their input.
 Some people are naturals at this task and enjoy coming up with the rudest, most confrontational questions the world has ever seen.
-If this isn’t you, find your co-workers or friends who are and ask them to hold nothing back: go for the toughest, most confrontational, cut to the core questions.
-You might be offended or hurt by what they come up with, but that’s ok – better to be offended/surprised in an RQA than in a demo, pitch meeting or public setting.
+You might be offended or hurt by what they come up with, but that’s okay – better to be offended/surprised now, in an RQA than in a demo, pitch meeting or public setting.

-Make sure to include questions that are unfair or based on erroneous information.
+- Make sure to include questions that are unfair or based on erroneous, but popular, assumptions.
 Reporters, clients, and the public all have their share of unfair questions and erroneous information, and you want to be ready for them.

 - Spend more time on the answers than the questions.
-The answers take more time as the responses need to be more polite and mature than the questions.
+The answers take more time because the responses need to be more polite and mature than the questions themselves.
 They also need to carefully refute assumptions in the questions without being dismissive.